min2ha/ukwa-site/content/target/41845/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons.
-Northern Ireland Affairs Committee.
-Northern Ireland and the EU referendum key issues

 The Northern Ireland Affairs Committee produced this report into Northern Ireland and the referendum on the United Kingdom’s membership of the European Union.
 The report identifies the potential impact of a Brexit in key areas such as the economy, agriculture and the border with the Republic.